 5. Glue hands to the clothes.
 You will want the clothespin to be hidden behind the hands once the display is all set up so glue accordingly.

-I found the best way to attaching the kids to the wall was using Removable Mounting Squares.
-They can withstand the weight and last throughout the school year, and longer if you are allowed to keep things hanging up through the summer.
+I found the best way to attach the kids to the wall was using Removable Mounting Squares.
+They can withstand the weight and last throughout the school year.
 They can also easily be removed without making a mess and/or tearing up paint from the surface it was attached to.

-When teaching, I took head shots of all my kids during the first week of school.
-You will want them to be quite large so adjust using PowerPoint or something similar, then print them out and laminate.
-I usually make the faces huge and have them fill the entire page.
-I think it makes it look more funny, but do what works best for you.
+I took head shots of all my kids the first week of school.
+You will want them to be quite large so adjust using PowerPoint or a similar program.
+I usually make the faces huge so that they fill the entire 8.5 x 11 inch page.
+I think it makes it look funny and the kids LOVE it.
+All that is left is to print them out the faces and laminate.

-Once the heads are cut out, attach them to the bodies and everyone is ready to go.
+Once the heads are cut out, attach them to the bodies and your student display is ready to go!

 Download Your Student Display Template Below!